giantswarm/docs/src/content/advanced/gitops/index.md

 ### Managing workload clusters

-Next step, once we have an organization is to create workload clusters to run apps.
-In giant swarm there are several providers to create those clusters.
-The yaml file of the resource is different for every one so we have created some `bases`, templates that help to create the proper configuration for the clusters.
+In the next step, we have the organization created so now we can define some workload clusters inside it to run our applications.
+In Giant Swarm, we have developed several providers where clusters can be provisioned.
+Every provider has a different syntax for the infrastructure definition and to reduce the complexity we have defined some [`bases`](https://github.com/giantswarm/gitops-template/tree/main/bases) that helps to configure the clusters.

-The configuration structures in layer so every upper layer can modify the conifguration and create a custom and very powerful structure.
+The configuration is structured in such a way that each layer can modify the configuration and create a custom and very powerful structure.
 The different possible layers would be:

 - Base with fundamental cluster creation manifests
 - Base versions with different modifications
 - Environments that implement config modifications in the bases
 - Clusters that implement specific configuirations

-We can create a cluster starting from a base (using different versions) and an environment.
-The advantages of this are:
+There are a bunch of advantages to createing clusters starting from a base (using different versions):

 - We can group clusters in logical groups that match our infra (dev,pre,prod...)
 - Modifiying the base, we modify all the clusters that implement it (batch update)
 - We can change the clusters between different environments easily

-In this tutorial we are implementing the simpliest form, which is, implement a cluster from a base without applying any extra configuration.
+In this tutorial we are implementing a cluster from a base without applying any extra configuration.

 In order to create a workload cluster in our repository we run the command: